naomigallardo/naomigallardo/README.md

 - 👋 Hi, I’m @naomigallardo
-- 👀 I’m interested in learning front end development and UX!
+- 👀 I’m interested in learning Python and full stack development!
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...